cmbz/hl-open-metadata/README.md

 # hl-open-metadata
-Repository for code supporting processing and upload of bibliographic metadata files associated with the Open Metadata Project
+Repository for code and Jupyter Notebook script supporting processing and upload of bibliographic metadata files associated with the Open Metadata Project.